creachadair/taskgroup/README.md

 wg.Wait() // blocks until all the tasks signal done
 ```

-In addition, we need to cope with errors: Copies might fail―the disk might fill
+In addition, we need to cope with errors: Copies might fail (the disk might fill
-up, or there might be a permissions error, say.
-For some applications we might
+up, or there might be a permissions error, say).
+For some applications it might
-be content to log the error and continue, but often in case of error you'd like
+suffice to log the error and continue, but often in case of error you'd like
 to back out and clean up your mess.
-To do this, however, we need to capture the
+To do this, we need to capture the return
-return value from the function inside the goroutine―and that will require us to
+value from the function inside the goroutine―and that will require us either to
-plumb in another channel:
+add a lock or plumb in another channel:

 ```go
 errs := make(chan error)